johncclayton/pulumi-yoyo/README.md

 ﻿# Pulumi YOYO

-A wrapper around your existing Pulumi CLI (and Automation API) tools that helps you to up/destroy a hierarchy of Pulumi Stacks together in a single command.
+A wrapper around your existing Pulumi CLI tools that helps you to up/destroy a hierarchy of Pulumi Stacks together in a single command.

 Batteries included: